 - To introduce students to the many ways in which Geology is interwoven into the fabric of modern civilization;

-- To provide students with an understanding of the interrelationships of the basic parts of Earth Systems;
+- To provide students with an understanding of the interrelationships of the basic parts of Earth Systems and the environment;

 - To provide students who seek a career in Geology with the sound background for productive work in the profession and in graduate studies;

 - To provide present and future teachers with the knowledge and methods necessary for competent instruction in the Earth/Environmental Sciences; and

 - To provide members of the public with the opportunity to gain a better understanding of the Earth Systems of which they are a part through outreach efforts.

 A major in Geology leading to either the Bachelor of Arts degree or the Bachelor of Science degree is appropriate for those students who intend to pursue graduate studies in Geology, whereas the Bachelor of Science degree with a concentration in Environmental Geology is recommended for students who seek a career at the Bachelor degree level.
 The Bachelor of Science degree with a concentration in Earth/Environmental Science Secondary Education is recommended for students who wish to pursue a career teaching Earth/Environmental Science or comprehensive science at the secondary level.

 The Bachelor of Science degree in Environmental Science is designed for students seeking a broad approach to understanding the interconnectedness of earth and environmental systems.
 The Department offers two concentrations to the BS in Environmental Science, and both are designed for students who wish to pursue an interdisciplinary degree that is scientifically comprehensive and that fosters an appreciation and understanding of our place within the environment and the earth system as a whole.
 Students who complete these degrees are well prepared for careers in environmental consulting, government environmental agencies, national parks, conservation organizations, etc.